 Our doctor and dental team are proud to offer a comprehensive variety of services such as teeth cleaning in El Paso, TX.
 If you would like to maintain the health of your teeth, you’ll likely take several steps to reach that goal.
 You probably brush your teeth multiple times each day and use a mouth rinse to kill the germs in your mouth.

 Although these steps can do wonders to protect your oral health, they won’t always give you the results you need.
 It’s vital you reach out to a dentist in your area if you are serious about keeping your teeth in top shape.
-Opting for teeth cleaning service twice a year gives you a smile of which you can be proud.
+Opting for a teeth cleaning service twice a year gives you a smile of which you can be proud.

 Dental Exam, X-rays, & Teeth Cleaning

-At a dental exam, your dentist or hygienist checks every tooth, and your gums, cheek and tongue.
+At a dental exam, your dentist or hygienist checks every tooth, and your gums, cheek, and tongue.
 Healthy teeth thrive in a healthy mouth.
-Your dentist will check every structure and surface in your mouth for cavities, signs of gum disease, infections or other possible health issues.
+Your dentist will check every structure and surface in your mouth for cavities, signs of gum disease, infections, or other possible health issues.